 The products are divided into different product groups (see Table 1) based on the consumption of diesel.
 Products in the same product group have the same diesel consumption and for energy, ancillary materials and waste, a conservative approach has been taken, so the product with the highest value within the product group have been used in the LCA calculation.
-The sectioning of the products in product groups simplifies the presentation of results in the EPD, which are declared per product group.
+The sectioning of the products in product groups simplifies the presentation of the results in the EPD, which are declared per product.

-The consumption of explosives is allocated equally on all products originating from blasted rock, based on mass.
-Explosives are not allocated to products not originating from blasted rock.
-The electricity consumption is known for the production (crushing) process as a whole and allocation of electricity is made based on knowledge from the operational expert about the relative energy consumption of the machines using electricity.
+The electricity consumption is known for the production (crushing) process as a whole and allocation of electricity is made based on knowledge from the operational expert about where electricity is used.

 The fuel consumption is known for each process (crushing) step consuming fuel.
-Allocation of the fuel consumption is made based on knowledge about which process steps each product goes through.
-In addition to the specific process steps, fuel consumed in machines used for general activities on the site is allocated on all products produced, based on mass.
+Allocation of the fuel is made based on knowledge about which process steps each product goes through.
+Fuel consumed in machines used for general activities on the site is allocated on all products produced, based on mass.